port949/doorways/site/content/blog/granite-countertops-guide.md

 Granite is available in thousands of named colors.
-A few popular colors include: [Black Galaxy](http://www.doorwaysmagazine.com/black-galaxy-granite/), [Kashmire White](http://www.doorwaysmagazine.com/kashmir-white-granite/), [River White](http://www.doorwaysmagazine.com/river-white-granite/), [Uba Tuba](http://www.doorwaysmagazine.com/uba-tuba-granite/) and [Venetian Gold](http://www.doorwaysmagazine.com/venetian-gold-granite/).
+A few popular colors include: [Black Galaxy](https://www.doorwaysmagazine.com/black-galaxy-granite/), [Kashmire White](https://www.doorwaysmagazine.com/kashmir-white-granite/), [River White](https://www.doorwaysmagazine.com/river-white-granite/), [Uba Tuba](https://www.doorwaysmagazine.com/uba-tuba-granite/) and [Venetian Gold](https://www.doorwaysmagazine.com/venetian-gold-granite/).

 To make your shopping experience easier, you should first consider what basic color would compliment your cabinets.
 Then, you can start to look at granite color variations and patterns that best match your kitchen.

 Other factors to consider include the availability and price of your favorite colors.
 If you start your search for granite online, don't be surprised if not all colors are available in your area.

 **P.S.** _Need help finding your dream countertops?
-Download a copy of The Complete Guide to Incredible Countertops!_ Click here to claim your copy
+Download a copy of The Complete Guide to Incredible Countertops!_